Meichen-Ji/tep-website-data/README.md

 As a team member, you can edit your profile directly:

 1. Navigate to the data file (`data/members.json`).
-2. Click the pencil icon to edit the json, you can add a new entry, and the id should be incremented.
+2. Click the pencil icon to edit the json, you can editing existing entry or add a new entry, and the id should be incremented.
 3. Upload your photo to `assets/members_pic/` and add the path `./assets/members_pic/your-name.png"` to your json entry.
 The photo should be a square image.
 4. The project field, if any, should be an array of project ids from `data/projects.json`.
 5. Commit directly to the main branch.